 Downtown Austin Map

-Downtown Austin residents easily have around 40 restaurants within a five-minute walk on foot, unsurprising considering the neighborhood Walkscore adds up to 92.
-Here are some highlights:
+Don’t want a car or just prefer getting around on foot?
+Downtown Austin residents have a plethora of restaurants within a five-minute walk on foot, which is unsurprising considering the neighborhood Walk Score is 92.

 - Pick up breakfast tacos from Torchy’s Tacos

 - Kill two birds with one stone by catching a show while chowing down on some BBQ at Stubb’s